Inter Varsity Dance Competition: Competition and events

-The Offbeat Competition is a "Fun" team "freestyle" even - the university can enter a 3-minute routine in any dance style.
+The Offbeat Competition is a "Fun" team "freestyle" even - the university can enter a three-minute routine in any dance style.
 Interpretations vary from fun routines such as "The Full Monty" to serious high quality street dance routines.
 The Offbeat Winners Shield is presented to the winning team.

-The most important event of the competition is the team match, which pits teams of 32 dancers from each member university against each other (These are split into teams of 8: A, B, C, D).
+The most important event of the competition is the team match, which pits teams of up to 48 dancers from each member university against each other.
+These are split into teams of four couples (A, B, C, D, E, F) and each couple represents their University in one of Waltz, Cha Cha, Quickstep, and Jive.
+Progression is done as a team and scored across all four dances.
 This competition has undergone a drastic overhaul in recent years following innovations by Alistair Braden whilst at Bristol University.
 The team match is now a two-division system that ranks all universities entered, instead of the traditional team match.

 The following Team Trophies are awarded at IVDC: